Nidhimange/Nidhi-Mange/README.md

 - 📚 Currently pursuing a MS in Business Analytics at the University of the Pacific.
 - 💼 Passionate about using analytics to solve business challenges.
 - 🌍 Based in California, United States.

-## 🔍 Current Interests
+- 🔍 Current Interests:
-Data Visualization and Predictive Analytics
+  - Data Visualization and Predictive Analytics
-Strategic Decision Making and Business Strategy
+  - Strategic Decision Making and Business Strategy
-Agile Project Management and Scrum Methodologies Process Improvement and Efficiency Optimization
+  - Agile Project Management and Scrum Methodologies
+  - Process Improvement and Efficiency Optimization
-Using JIRA for project tracking and management Business Process Modeling and Requirements Analysis
+  - Using JIRA for project tracking and management
+  - Business Process Modeling and Requirements Analysis

 ## 🛠️ Technical Skills
  - **Programming Languages:** Python, SQL, R, R Studio